arielimperio/ai-match/README.md

-# Nacka Företagarträff - AI Matchmaking App 🚀

-Detta är en modern webbapplikation skapad för att maximera nätverkandet under mässan Nacka Företagarträff.
-Appen använder en AI-mockup för att para ihop deltagare baserat på deras expertis, utmaningar och intressen.

-**OBS:** Detta projekt har konverterats från Vanilla JS till **Angular**.

-## ✨ Funktioner

-### För Deltagare:
-- **Snabb Onboarding:** Svara på 3 strategiska frågor om dina superkrafter och behov.
-- **Profilhantering:** Skapa ett digitalt kontaktkort med bild, namn och företag (GDPR-säkrat).
-- **Intelligenta Matchningar:** Se dina mest relevanta matchningar med procentsatser och motiveringar.
-- **Interaktivt Nätverkande:** Skicka förfrågningar, chatta och boka möten direkt i appen.
-- **Mötesfeedback:** Utvärdera dina möten på en skala 1-5 för att hjälpa AI:n bli ännu bättre.

-### För Administratörer:
-- **Dashboard:** Realtidsstatistik över registreringar och matchningskvalitet.
-- **Import:** Enkel import av deltagare från befintliga bokningssystem.
-- **Inbjudningssystem:** Skicka ut inbjudningar och påminnelser via e-post.
-- **Resultatdistribution:** Publicera och skicka ut matchningsresultat med ett knapptryck.

-## 🛠 Teknologi

-- **Framework:** Angular 17+ (Standalone Components, Signals, Router).
-- **Frontend:** HTML5, CSS3 (Glassmorphism-design portad till Angular).
-- **State Management:** Angular Signals (in `MatchmakingService`).
-- **Design:** Modern, mobilanpassad "Dark Mode" med fokus på användarvänlighet och estetik.

-## 🚀 Kom igång

-För att köra projektet lokalt:

-1. Installera beroenden: `npm install`
-2. Starta utvecklingsservern: `npm start`
-3. Öppna `http://localhost:4200` i din webbläsare.

-För att bygga för produktion: `npm run build`

-## 🔒 GDPR & Integritet

-Appen är designad med "Privacy by Design":
-- Inga kontaktuppgifter delas automatiskt.
-- Deltagare väljer själva när de vill dela information i personliga möten.
-- All matchningsdata raderas efter mässans slut.

----
-*Skapad med fokus på tillväxt och nätverkande i Nacka.* 📍✨
+Nacka Företagarträff - AI Matchmaking App 🚀
+This is a modern web application created to maximize networking during the Nacka Företagarträff trade fair.
+The app uses an AI mockup to pair up participants based on their expertise, challenges, and interests.

+NOTE: This project has been converted from Vanilla JS to Angular.

+✨ Features
+For Participants:
+Quick Onboarding: Answer 3 strategic questions about your superpowers and needs.

+Profile Management: Create a digital contact card with a picture, name, and company (GDPR compliant).

+Intelligent Matchmaking: See your most relevant matches with percentages and justifications.

+Interactive Networking: Send requests, chat, and book meetings directly in the app.

+Meeting Feedback: Evaluate your meetings on a scale of 1-5 to help the AI become even better.

+For Administrators:
+Dashboard: Real-time statistics on registrations and match quality.

+Import: Easy import of participants from existing booking systems.

+Invitation System: Send out invitations and reminders via email.

+Result Distribution: Publish and send out matchmaking results with the click of a button.

+🛠 Technology
+Framework: Angular 17+ (Standalone Components, Signals, Router).

+Frontend: HTML5, CSS3 (Glassmorphism design ported to Angular).

+State Management: Angular Signals (in MatchmakingService).

+Design: Modern, mobile-friendly "Dark Mode" with a focus on user-friendliness and aesthetics.

+🚀 Get Started
+To run the project locally:

+Install dependencies: npm install

+Start the development server: npm start

+Open http://localhost:4200 in your web browser.

+To build for production: npm run build

+🔒 GDPR & Privacy
+The app is designed with "Privacy by Design":

+No contact information is shared automatically.

+Participants choose for themselves when they want to share information during personal meetings.

+All matchmaking data is deleted after the trade fair ends.

+Created with a focus on growth and networking in Nacka. 📍✨